 Vice President, Learning

 Kubarek-Sandor has worked in the field of education since 2003, teaching and managing environmental and science education programs both in the formal classroom and in informal settings.
 Originally hired at Shedd as coordinator of teacher programs in 2006, Kubarek-Sandor was quickly promoted to manager of student and teacher programs, managing all learning experiences for the K-12 audience, including learning labs, outreach, and professional development.
-In 2012, she established a new department as Director of Learning Planning & Evaluation.
+In 2012, she established a new department as director of Learning Planning & Evaluation.
 In this position, Kubarek-Sandor led a team responsible for the synthesis of research and trends in best practices for science teaching and learning to assist the Learning Group in planning dynamic learning experiences, as well as conducting the evaluation of these experiences to demonstrate impact on Shedd learners.

 Beyond her professional experiences in education, Kubarek-Sandor also actively engages in research through the Illinois Institute of Technology.
-Kubarek-Sandor's research studies have included assessing student conversations around problem-solving in math and science, teachers’ perceptions of informal science education, understanding the impacts of a teacher mentoring program, and analyzing the impact of zoo and aquarium provided teacher professional development on teacher science content knowledge and pedagogy.
+Her research studies have included assessing student conversations around problem-solving in math and science, teachers’ perceptions of informal science education, understanding the impacts of a teacher mentoring program, and analyzing the impact of zoo and aquarium provided teacher professional development on teacher science content knowledge and pedagogy.